humzalikhan/humzalikhan.github.io/_pages/reading.md

   * It's pretty inspiring to see such an accomplished physician be so knowledgeable about computation as well.
 He laid out a fantastic roadmap describing how he hoped to see medicine become more empathetic through AI zapping away at time consuiming activities.
 He proposed a really interesting concept of having radiologists and pathologists review AI classified images and spending their extra time at the bedside of the patient.
 I wonder how many miscommunications have occurred because of radiologists or pathologists relaying information other docs don't know much about.
 With AI, hopefully we can avoid those.
 Here's hoping to a better, unified, data-driven health system.
 Or, you know, I could [move to the UK](https://www.nature.com/articles/s41586-020-2265-1).
 * *Fever Dream* by Samanta Schweblin
   * The book links horror and the consequences of environmental pollution gorgeously.
 Pretty quick read, I think I finished it in like a day and a half.
 I recommend it as a gripping, kinda trippy novella that's also an easy read.
 I've also never read any Argentine authors before!
+* *I'm Thinking of Ending Things* by Iain Reid
+    * My first audiobook!
+    * Pretty spooky, but I thought the ending fell short.
+That's all I'll say!